flancian/garden/distributed press.md

 	- [[ben]] this sounds like the [[scuttlebutt]] and [[hypercore model]]?
 		- [[paul]] when last involved there was no global entrypoint, it was [[gossip protocol]]
 		- [[pubs]] were [[store and forward relays]]
-		- information would flow 100% on the basis
+		- information would flow 100% on the basis of the social graph
+		- led to complexities; people could give you keys and still be unreachable